Girls Just Want to Have Fun: "Hey Now (Girls Just Want to Have Fun)"

-"Hey Now (Girls Just Want to Have Fun)" was released as the first single from Cyndi Lauper's first compilation album, Twelve Deadly Cyns...and Then Some (1994), and it was also her first charting single on the Billboard Hot 100 since "My First Night Without You" in 1989.
-The single was issued in the United Kingdom on September 5, 1994.
+On September 5, 1994, Epic Records released a new version of the song, "Hey Now (Girls Just Want to Have Fun)", as the first single from Lauper's first compilation album, Twelve Deadly Cyns...and Then Some (1994).
+It incorporates a reggae feel and an interpolation of "Come and Get Your Love" by Redbone from 1974.

-This song is a new reggae-tinged arrangement of Lauper's own "Girls Just Want to Have Fun" standard, with a musical tip of the hat to Redbone's "Come and Get Your Love".
 The arrangement evolved as she experimented with the song's style over the course of the 1993–1994 Hat Full of Stars Tour.

-The song was a big comeback hit for Lauper, landing in the top 10 and top 40 in several countries.
-It was also a sizeable dance hit in the United States.
-It peaked at No. 4 in the UK and New Zealand, its highest position.
+The single reached the top 10 in several countries.
+It reached number 4 in the UK, becoming Lauper's first top-10 hit there since 1989 with "I Drove All Night".
+It also reached number 4 in New Zealand.
+In the US, it reached number 87 on the Billboard Hot 100 following its August 8, 1995, release to contemporary hit radio; it is Lauper's last single to chart in the United States.
+She directed a new music video for the song by herself.

 Critical reception

 Steve Baltin from Cash Box noted that the "reggae-flavored dance oriented remake" is being given a big boost from the film To Wong Foo, Thanks For Everything, Julie Newmar.
 He added, "Lauper still sounds in fine form on the very easy going kick-back track.
-Particularly fun is the jammin’ guitar solo bridge in the middle of the single."
+Particularly fun is the jammin' guitar solo bridge in the middle of the single."
 In his weekly UK chart commentary, James Masterton said, "The new version slows the track down to turn it into a far slinkier dance groove to quite inspired effect".
 Alan Jones from Music Week wrote, "Turning a familiar old favourite into a dance groove unusually required a drop in tempo here, reducing it to a slinky shuffle.
 The melody and Cyndi's excellent vocals are still its selling points, and the success of Cyndi's Twelve Deadly Cyns album suggests the timing could be right to make this a hit again."
+Tommy Udo of NME considered it a "totally unnecessary reworking" and commented, "It just sounds like somebody's hamfisted and amateurish remix that would normally be hidden away as track 18 – you know, the Will This Do?
+Mix by DJ Krap – although oddly enough, Cyndi herself had a hand in it all."
+He concluded, "She could still be bigger than Madonna!"

 Music video

-A music video was produced to promote the new version, directed by Cyndi Lauper herself and later published on YouTube in September 2010.
-It has amassed more than 4.2 million views as of December 2022.
+A music video was produced to promote the new version, directed by Cyndi Lauper herself and later made available on YouTube in 2010.
+It had generated more than 4.7 million views as of April 2025.